Korpenter/tg-midbot/README.md

    Follow the [Docker Quickstart](https://cloud.yandex.com/en/docs/container-registry/quickstart/) guide.

 3. **Set Up Container Registry**
-   Create a container registry and add its details to `.env`.
+   Create a container registry and add its id to `.env`.

 4. **Add Telegram Bot API Token**
    Obtain a Telegram bot API token (see [Creating a New Bot](https://core.telegram.org/bots/features#creating-a-new-bot)) and add it to `.env`.